duysqubix/MuOxi/README.md

 *MuOxi* is a modern library for creating [online multiplayer text games][wikimudpage] (MU* family) in Rust using an asynchronous programming paradigm, powered by [tokio][tokio],.
 It allows developers and coders to design and flesh out their worlds in a fast, safe, and reliable language.
 MuOxi engine is made available under *GPL3*.
+Join us on [discord][discord].

 ## Current Status